The Labrador Retriever is a popular gundog and companion.

 And of course, such a dog is ideally suited for training to carry out all kinds of other tasks too.

-This intelligence and co-operative nature lies at the heart of the Labrador’s success and popularity.
+This intelligence and co-operative nature lies at the heart of the Labrador Retriever’s success and popularity.
 It is present to a considerable extent in all our gundog breeds, and underpins the overwhelming popularity of this group.

-Show bred Labradors retain a lot of the traits of the working lines, brought forward from their routes as gundogs.
+Show bred Labrador Retrievers retain a lot of the traits of the working lines, brought forward from their routes as gundogs.
 But they have also developed some differences in their personality.

 Whether you think this is a good thing or not depends entirely upon your personal preference.

 Their outgoing natures can be a little tricky to manage when they are bouncy teenagers, and show bred dogs may take longer to mature than their working cousins.

 They also remain very playful into adulthood, when working dogs will have often become more sensible in their outlooks.

 A show bred dog may also lack the speed, drive and powerful retrieving instincts that occur in abundance in his working cousins.

 They in general get on well with other dogs, and although they have some prey drive they do not tend to become overly excited by other household pets.

 You can happily find numerous Labradors making good friends with the family cat, and simply giving an interested sniff to the rabbit in the hutch outside.